0xor0ne/RoustKit/README.md

 insmod /tmp/src/rust_oot.ko
 ```

-- you can verify that the module has been correctly loaded from the kernel log:
+- verify that the module has been correctly loaded:

 ```
 dmes | grep rust_oot